carlossss111/shortShellScripts/README.md

 * __helloworld.sh__ - My first script, loads "Hello World".
 * __webtemplate.sh__ - _Takes 1 Arg_, _called globally as 'mkweb' on my PC_, creates a new directory with the name provided, filled with boilerplate HTML, CSS and JS code.
 * __killdiscord.sh__ - _Called globally as 'kdiscord' on my PC_, kills the discord application (it freezes sometimes) and immediately reopens it.
+* __scripttemplate.sh__ - _Called globalled as 'mkshell' on my PC_, makes a shell script with the correct template and permissions.
 * __for.bashrc/defaultdir__ - _Copy/paste to ~/.bashrc_, sets the default working directory for each terminal session.
 * __for.bashrc/prompt__ - _Copy/paste to ~/.bashrc_, sets PS1 to a different ANSI escape sequence, giving the terminal prompt a theme (also depending on whether root or local).